 Residential care RNs manage the total care of patients, which includes administering medication and following patients' treatment plan.
 Lesser known career options include correctional facilities, schools, or the military.
 RNs working in correctional facilities manage a diverse caseload as detainees' needs vary.
 Those considering this setting should note that this career path does come with some risk.

 Similarly, military nurses can access jobs throughout the U.S., while job opportunities also exist in war zones across the world.
 School nurses work in K-12 schools, colleges, and universities providing basic care for students.
 While earning potential varies by role, BSN graduates earn according to Payscale about $89,000 on average, as of November 2022.

 Master's Degree in Nursing Programs

-Earning an MSN helps graduates compete for advanced practice roles such as nurse practitioners (NP), certified registered nurse anesthetists (CRNAs), and nurse educators, among other roles.
+Earning an MSN helps graduates compete for advanced practice nursing roles such as nurse practitioner, certified registered nurse anesthetist, and nurse midwife, among other nonadvanced practice roles.
 In addition to taking on more leadership and managerial responsibilities and being eligible to teach as a faculty member, nurses with these credentials generally earn higher salaries.

 An MSN can take between 1-4 years to complete, depending on the type of degree a student holds when they start the program.
-Each applicant must already possess a BSN and an active and unencumbered RN license prior to starting a graduate program.
+Each applicant must already possess a BSN and an active and unencumbered RN license before starting a graduate program.